 Immediate external succession to a popular long-term head almost always leads to a “sacrificial” lamb or middleman of 3 to 5 years, who is basically fired, no matter what spin is put on the departure.
 Long term heads leave powerful legacies, and that is to be desired.
 They are a product of healthy and long serving boards.
 However, their very legacy and power often requires a breathing period before the next longer-term head has a chance to succeed.

 V. Why We Need More Internally Groomed Heads

-The time has come for serious, planned, internal succession planning.
-Why have we waited so long to consider it seriously?
-Strong willed micro managing heads are one reason.
-Board turnover is another.
+The time has come for serious, thoughtful, internal succession planning.
+Why have we waited so many years to consider it seriously?
+Strong willed micromanaging heads are one reason.
+Board turnover is another reason.
 It appears that with some wise guidance and direction to even the most powerful heads along with greater stability and memory on our boards, we could build in much more internal succession planning.